GuiRuizz/GuiRuizz/README.md

 ## 💬 **About Me**

 I’m Guilherme Sassi, a Software Engineer passionate about building scalable and user-centered applications.
-I specialize in mobile and web development using Flutter/Dart, SwiftUI, Kotlin, Laravel, and Next.js, applying Clean Architecture and Domain-Driven Design (DDD) to create maintainable, high-performance software.
+I specialize in mobile and web development using Flutter/Dart, React Native, Laravel, and Next.js, applying Clean Architecture and Domain-Driven Design (DDD) to create maintainable, high-performance software.

 I enjoy transforming complex ideas into elegant, practical solutions — from mobile apps and B2C platforms to complete admin systems.
 Currently, I’m part of We Are Dvelopers, contributing to innovative digital products showcased on Shark Tank Brasil.